SaiSindhuja197/Azure-Arc-enabled-SQL-Server/02-Arc-enabled-SQL-Server-2012.md

    ![](media/BPA-select-assessmet-output.png)

 ## Task 4: Enable Microsoft Defender for SQL

+in this task we are going to enable Microsoft Defender for SQL to provide advanced threat protection for Azure Arc-enabled SQL Servers.
+Once enabled, it starts showing security recommendations, incidents, and alerts in the Azure Security Center.

 1. Navigate to the previous tab **SQLVM2016_CB2016SQLSERVER | Best practices assessment** by click on **X**, then click on **Microsoft Defender for Cloud** **(1)** under **Security** section from left menu, and click on **Enable** **(2)** button.